rcle/1800_BBY09/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to let users find a random restaurant near them in a fun and interactive way
 *Hi my name is Dennis.
 I'm excted about this project because git is fun *Hi my name is Ryan.
-I'm excited about this project because its fun to work in groups *Hi my name is Kyle.
-I'm excited about this project because I get to learn to learn how to create a web app
+I'm excited about this project because its fun to work in groups

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript
 * Bootstrap
-* ...
+* GooglemapsAPI

 ## Content
 Content of the project folder: